mattvenn/piffin/lesson_plans/lesson-4.md

 ## Example code

-This code adds the loop to continously check the button, and reduces CPU usage by using `time.sleep()` to add a small delay.
+This code adds the loop to continuously check the button, and reduces CPU usage by using `time.sleep()` to add a small delay.

 ***button.py